“Not all who wander are lost.” -J.R.R. Tolkien

 A smart traveler’s best travel tool can often be an experienced and trusted Travel Agent.

-However, in full disclosure, not all of our travel have been with the assistance of a Travel Agent.
-In fact, our earliest travels were ones we planned on our own and on occasion, we even traveled without reservations.
+In full disclosure, not all of our travel has been with the assistance of a Travel Agent.
+In fact, our earliest travels were ones we planned on our own, and on occasion, we even traveled without reservations.
 (GASP!
-I know.
+I know!
 We were young…but it was sort of fun!)
-Now, in hindsight, some of that travel might’ve been even better with the help of a Travel Agent.
+And while some travel plans don’t always require assistance, you should know that some travel can be even better with the help of a Travel Agent.

 Let me give you some food for thought: most people will seek out a real estate agent when purchasing a home or a dealership when investing in a new car.
 For us, the biggest purchases in life are usually made with careful research and the use of an expert.
-The purchase of major travel is no different when you consider spending a big chunk of your hard-earned money and possibly using precious vacation days.
-If you’re like us, you want to know that you got the best return on your investment and a travel professional can be a wonderful resource.
+If you think of your travel as an investment in which you want to get the biggest return on your investment, a travel professional can be a wonderful resource.

 A Travel expert can be the best place to turn

-In addition to helping you with reservations and plane tickets, an experienced and trusted travel professional has resources and relationships with travel vendors that can enhance your trip and a great Travel Agent can take your broad travel plan and fill it in with great ideas that make it a trip to remember.
+In addition to helping you with reservations and plane tickets, an experienced and trusted travel professional has resources and relationships with travel vendors that can enhance your trip, and a great Travel Agent can take your broad travel plan and fill it in with great ideas and experiences that create a trip to remember.
 Your travel professional can help you to estimate the cost of your trip, do their best to help you stick to your budget while you plan, and will offer resources that could upgrade your trip in ways you might not have known about on your own.

-Word of mouth is a great way to find a trusted travel professional so be sure to talk with friends or family who have used travel professionals for a referral.
-When you’re ready to talk with your new professional, be sure to start the conversation with the fees they may charge for their services and be aware that the answer to that question will vary from agent to agent.
+When you first make contact with your new professional, be sure to start the conversation with the fees they may charge for their services, and be aware that the answer to that question will vary from agent to agent.
 Always be a savvy, informed consumer and ask lots of questions.

 Before you call your travel professional

-A great Travel Agent will be a busy person.
-So, before you talk with him/her, it’s a good idea for you to have done your research and be able to answer these basic questions:
+A great Travel Agent will be a busy person so before you talk with him/her, it’s a good idea to do your own research and be able to answer these basic questions:

 —When and where do you want to go?
 How do you want to travel?
-Do you want to go on a cruise or land based vacation?
-If it’s land based, are you driving, flying, or considering an all inclusive?
-If it’s an all inclusive, are you looking for a family friendly or adults only resort?
-Do you want to sit on the beach and catch up on your reading or do you want to go to Italy and to see the Leaning Tower of Pisa?
-Try to have a something in mind so you can get your Travel Agent working quickly on a plan for you.
+Do you want to go on a cruise or land-based vacation?
+If it’s land-based, are you driving, flying, or considering an all-inclusive?
+If it’s all-inclusive, are you looking for a family-friendly or adults-only resort?
+Do you want to sit on the beach and catch up on your reading or do you want to go to Italy and see the Leaning Tower of Pisa?
+Try to have something in mind so you can get your Travel Agent working quickly on a plan for you.

 —What budget do you have in mind for your trip?
-You can do some research on line and get a feel for what type of budget you should be prepared for.
-Know how much you are willing to spend and how much, if any, you can bend with that amount.
+You can do some research online and get a feel for what type of budget you should be prepared for.
+Determine a ceiling for your budget and understand the need to be flexible.

 —How many people will be traveling with you?
 Will you have children traveling with you and how old are they?
 Do you have anyone traveling with you with special needs?